Senzing/senzing-entity-specification/docs/README.md

 *Notes:*

-- A `DATA_SOURCE` code is required, must be UPPER CASE and not greater than 25 characters.
+- `DATA_SOURCE` code is required, must be UPPER CASE and not greater than 25 characters.
-- A `RECORD_ID` is always desired
+- `RECORD_ID` is always desired.
-- In `NAME_LIST`, multiple name segments are placed in a list
+- `NAME_LIST` is multiple name segments are placed in a list
-- In `ADDRESS_LIST`, multiple Address segments placed in a list, where there are multiple addresses you will choose a "TYPE" like HOME and MAIL
+- `ADDRESS_LIST` is multiple Address segments placed in a list, where there are multiple addresses you will choose a "TYPE" like HOME and MAIL
-- In `PHONE_LIST`, multiple phone numbers are placed in a list with a tagged TYPE.
+- `PHONE_LIST` is multiple phone numbers are placed in a list with a tagged TYPE.
 E.g. 'WORK' and 'CELL'

 ```json
 {